Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Experimental results

-\textbf{2) Image quality indicator:} As shown in Fig.~\ref{F_1} \textbf{e}, it demonstrates that DEviS can serve as an indicator for representing the quality of medical images.
+\textbf{2) Image quality indicator:} Then, DEviS can serve as an indicator for representing the quality of medical images.
 Uncertainty estimation is an intuitive and quantitative way to inform clinicians or researchers about the quality of medical images.
 DEviS guides image quality quantitatively through the distribution of uncertainty values and qualitatively through the degree of explicitness of the uncertainty map.
 Furthermore, our developed UAF module aids in the initial screening of low-quality and high-quality data.
 High-quality data can be directly employed in clinical practice, while low-quality data necessitates expert judgment before utilization.